CSYE-6225-Spring-2024/webapp/README.md

 ### Github Workflow

 1. build.yaml : installs all the dependencies of node
-2. tests.yml : runs tests to create user, get details, and update them
+2. tests.yml : runs tests to create user, get details, and update them.
+Runs on PR raised and PR merged

 ### Reference Links